alirezarpi/air-net-led/README.md

 to run at boot time.

-NOTE: Tested on Asus Laptops.
+NOTE: Tested on Asus Laptops -Ubuntu-

 Hope you enjoy